oroinc/orocommerce/src/Oro/Bundle/CatalogBundle/Resources/doc/api/category_long_description.md

 ### get

-Retrieve a specific CategoryLongDescription record.
+Retrieve a specific category long description record.

 {@inheritdoc}

 ### get_list

-Retrieve a collection of CategoryLongDescription records.
+Retrieve a collection of category long description records.

 {@inheritdoc}

 ### create

-Create a new CategoryLongDescription record.
+Create a new category long description record.

 The created record is returned in the response.